djsd123/bp/README.md

 Simply run `vagrant up`

-Once the provisioning process has completed, you may browse to [Hello World](http://localhost:8081/)
+Once the provisioning process has completed, you may browse to [splash page](http://localhost:8081/)